-You can't beat this stovetop granola for a quick and healthy breakfast.
+You can't beat this stovetop granola for a quick and healthy vegan breakfast.
 Not only is it super simple to make but it contains only a handful of ingredients and is ready in just 10 minutes.
-It's gluten free and vegan.
+It's gluten free too.
 And you don't even have to turn on the oven.

 Homemade granola is a rare find - a genuinely healthy breakfast option!
 And if you can pour ingredients into a pan and stir, you can make this recipe.
 It's that easy.